rochelledavis/readme-generator/Develop/README.md

 -[Questions](#questions)

 ## Installation
-You will need to clone this repo and install node.js and npm inquirer.
+You will need to clone this repo and install node.js and npm inquirer

 ## Usage
-Use this app anytime you need a README generated.
+Use this app anytime you need a README generated

 ## Contributing
 Rochelle Davis